Christopher Allport: Biography

 Alexander Wise Allport Jr. was born in Boston.
 His acting life began at the age of nine in New Canaan, Connecticut, at the Children's Theatre.
 While at Northwestern University, he worked with director Paul Sills and Story Theatre.
 He performed in New York with the Public Theater at Lincoln Center, and with Ensemble Studio Theatre; and in Los Angeles at the Taper, South Coast Repertory and with Padua Playwrights.
-In 2007, he wrote and starred in "The Backroad Home", a theatrical memoir with his original music, directed and developed by Paul Linke and produced by his wife, Susan Hayden (Ruskin Group Theatre).
+In 2007, he wrote and starred in The Backroad Home, a theatrical memoir with his original music, directed and developed by Paul Linke and produced by his wife, Susan Hayden (Ruskin Group Theatre).

 One of his earliest television roles was as Tim McGowan on the soap opera Another World (1973–74).
 Around 1975 or 1976, Allport did a screen test with actress Amy Irving for the parts of Han Solo and Princess Leia, respectively, for the upcoming filming of the 1977 movie Star Wars.
 Neither actor got the parts, which went to Harrison Ford and Carrie Fisher, respectively.

 His film credits include Savage Weekend, To Live and Die in L.A., Jack Frost, Jack Frost 2: Revenge of the Mutant Killer Snowman, and Garden Party, which was released in 2008.
 He died shortly after the latter film was completed.

 His list of television credits includes appearances on such programs as Midnight Caller, The X-Files, Commander In Chief, ER, Felicity, Mad Men, and Brothers & Sisters.

 His role as Andrew Campbell on Mad Men was set to be a recurring one, though he only got to appear in one episode (season one, episode 4: "New Amsterdam").
-In season two, after Allport's death, they killed off his character in the American Airlines crash storyline, and later, dedicated the show to him.
+In season two, after Allport's death, they killed off his character in the American Airlines crash storyline and, later, dedicated the episode to him.

 Personal life

-Allport was married to novelist Susan Hayden at the time of his death.
-He had two sons: Andrew (from a previous marriage to writer/actress Carolyn Allport) and Mason, his son from his marriage to Hayden.
+Allport was married to author Susan Hayden at the time of his death.
+He had two sons; Andrew, from a previous marriage to writer/actress Carolyn Allport, and Mason Summit, from his marriage to Hayden.

 Allport had written a story about the pleasures of backcountry skiing in the Los Angeles Times in 2004 in which he stated that "any excursion into the mountains requires awareness.
 Have fun, but be careful."